desertghostunr/cs480_Frost/PA1/README.md

 ```

 ### Specific Instructions on Running
 Running the program requires specifying a vertex shader and a fragment shader.
-These shaders should have been moved into a directory under build named shaders.
+Shaders will be found under a directory named shaders in the directory where the program was built.
+This must be included in the path name when specifying the shaders to be used.

-The program has three options to accomplish this: -v, -f, --h.
+The program has three options that can be used: -v, -f, --h.

 -v specifies the file path of the vertex shader.